cloud-native-singapore/helm-workshop/README.md

 ### Advanced Templating and User Notes

-If we try to install the simple-nginx chart multiple times, we will get errors due to name conflicts between the resources.
+With the current state of the chart, if we try to install the simple-nginx chart multiple times, we will get errors due to name conflicts between the Kubernetes resources.

 We can use the Templating features to template out the names as follows: